Curriculum Supervisor - Job Description and Salary Information

 Work Environment and Job Duties

-According to the US Bureau of Labor Statistics, more than 139,000 instructional coordinator jobs existed in 2010, with 38 percent of those being in public and private elementary and secondary schools.
+According to the U.S. Bureau of Labor Statistics, more than 133,000 instructional coordinator jobs existed in May 2013, with 38 percent of those in public and private elementary and secondary schools.

 Raising standardized test scores is an overarching goal of most curriculum developers working at public schools, although some specialize in other fields as well, including gifted and talented education, special education and English as a second language.
 In an effort to raise scores, curriculum developers are often charged with explaining new standards to teachers, and assisting them in using the appropriate technology during their lesson plans.